 The Company makes estimates and assumptions concerning the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are addressed below:

 a.
-Long-lived assets
+Impairment and useful lives of long-lived assets